jarulsamy/robotTracking/README.md

 ## Getting Started

-Download Repo and Extract.
+Clone Repo

-### Prerequisites
+## Prerequisites
+- Python 2.7 (Used for image processing)
+  - OpenCV v3.2

-OpenCv2 and Numpy
+  - Numpy Latest
+  - Pyserial
+- Python 2.4 (Used for connecting to robot)
+  - Pyserial
+  - Myro v2.99 or v2.95

+## Running

+Call KaiVid/findRobot.py in cmd with
 ```
-import cv2
-import numpy as np
+python /WHERE YOU DOWNLOADED IT/KaiVid/findRobot.py
 ```

-## Running the tests

-Currently the most up to date script is: KaiVid/learningCV.py When running, pass the IP of the camera
+Ensure **Python 2.7** is set in the environment variables of windows

 ## Authors

 * **Joshua Arulsamy**

+## Acknowledgments

+* **Roby Velez**